najnesnaj/pinetime-zephyr/README.md

 - nRF Connect SDK is using zephyr in similar way and its documentation can be helpful as well: https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/gs_installing.html

 ## What Is Included?
-In this repository you can find modified directories that need to be copied to the base Zephyr project directory to add support for the PineTime board.
+In this repository you can find files that supplement a zephyr installation.

-* **pinetime** Contains the board definition -> boards/arm.
+* **board definition** Contains the board definition for the pinetime.
-* **samples** Added and updated samples for blinky, ST7789V display etc.
+* **drivers** Contains the drivers for the pinetime.
-* ...
+* **samples** Modified samples for blinky, new samples for the ST7789V display etc.

 ## Project Roadmap
 ### DONE